KubaO/python-safethread-archive/cpython/Doc/library/operator.rst

 The :mod:`operator` module also defines a few predicates to test the type of objects.

+..
+XXX just remove them?
 .. note::

-   Be careful not to misinterpret the results of these functions; only :func:`isCallable` has any measure of reliability with instance objects.
+   Be careful not to misinterpret the results of these functions; none have any measure of reliability with instance objects.
    For example::

       >>> class C: